thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ### exercises {-}

-In this set of exercises you will choose to complete ONE of the options below.
-For either option please refer to Chapter 12 for help with principal component and ordination plots.
-Also, when you are filling out the `runMatrixAnalysis()` template, you can use the `colnames()` function to help you specify a long list of column names rather than typing them out by hand.
+In this set of exercises, as you are filling out the `runMatrixAnalysis()` template, you can use the `colnames()` function to help you specify a long list of column names rather than typing them out by hand.
 For example, in the periodic table data set, we can refer to a set of columns (columns 10 through 20) with the following command:

 ```r